NethermindEth/Forta-Agents/Impossible-Agent-Suite/gas-control-agent/README.md

 ## Alerts

 - IMPOSSIBLE-2
-  - Fired when a transaction uses more than 10 Gwei as `Gas Price`
+  - Fired when a transaction uses more than 10 Gwei as gas price and involve Impossible Finance addresses
   - Severity is always set to "High"
   - Type is always set to "Info"
   - Metadata includes:
-    - `contract`: The contract address that transaction interacted.
+    - `protocolContracts`: The Impossible Finance contract addresses involved in the transaction.
+    - `gasInGwei`: The raw gas price used in Gwei.
-    - `gas`: The gas price used.
+    - `gasInWei`: The gas price in Wei.